 Recording and maintaining all sales invoices helps the company report its income and ensure that it’s paid the proper amount of taxes.

 Analyzing invoices can help businesses gather information from their customers’ buying patterns and identify trends, popular products, peak buying times, and more.
 This helps to develop effective marketing strategies.

 - Your customer agrees to purchase goods or services from you.

-- The details of the sale, and the parties involved (i.e. you and your customer’s businesses), are dictated on an invoice – a document which is an official request for payment.
+- The details of the sale, and the parties involved (i.e., you and your customer’s businesses), are dictated on an invoice – a document that is an official request for payment.

-- You create the invoice (which can be manually or via specialist software, and may be paper or electronic) and issue it to your customer.
+- You create the invoice (which can be done manually or via specialist software and may be paper or electronic) and issue it to your customer.

 - Upon receiving the invoice, your customer has a period of time in which they’ve legally agreed to pay you by (commonly 30 days, but many variants exist).

-Invoices are sent from the seller to the buyer to request payment, whereas (commonly PO or PO’s) are sent from the buyer to the seller to officially confirm an order.
+Invoices are sent from the seller to the buyer to request payment, whereas (commonly, PO or PO’s) are sent from the buyer to the seller to confirm an order officially.
 In the order of the sale, purchase orders are sent first as a record of what the buyer is requesting, with invoices being sent typically after goods or services are delivered, requesting payment for what’s been provided.
 The type of information included in a PO is very similar to what’s included in an invoice.

 For more useful information, browse the resources guide today!